shoshievass/reopenmappingproject/README.md

 Scenario<X> correspond to the policy code for work, school and neighbor contacts in phase X.
 Date<X> are the start dates for each phase X.
 T<X> translate the start dates to integer as the number of days from March 5th, 2020.
-Tend is the number of dates the model simulate results for.
+Tend is the number of periods the model simulates results for.

 #### Settings for calibrating parameters: gridsearch.csv
 Each row corresponds to a MSA.
 We specify the lower bound (lb), upper bound (ub) and step size (step) for the first round of grid search for the three parameters we calibrate (beta1, beta2, I0)
-T_range_start and T_range_end specify the start and end dates of the time series we use to compare goodness of fit.
+T_range_start and T_range_end specify the start and end dates of the time series we use to compare the goodness of fit.

 #### SEIR model parameters: seir_parameters.csv
-Disease specific parameters taken from related literature.
+Disease specific parameters are taken from related literature.
 We allow these parameters to vary by age and health type.
 Please refer to the paper for further descriptions.